slack-ruby/slack-ruby-client/README.md

 Once created, go to the app's Basic Info tab and grab the Client ID and Client Secret.
 You'll need these in order complete an [OAuth code grant flow](https://api.slack.com/docs/oauth#flow) as described at [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server).

-### Using the Legacy API Token
+### Using an API Token

-Although OAuth is recommended, you can still [generate a legacy API token](https://api.slack.com/custom-integrations/legacy-tokens) for your app and use it for some interactions.
+Although OAuth is recommended, you can also [generate an API token](https://api.slack.com/tutorials/tracks/getting-a-token) for your app and use it for some interactions.

 ```ruby
 Slack.configure do |config|